amozalev/ansible-fabric-deploy/README.md

     env.ssh_key_dir = '~/.ssh'    # Ssh keys directory on local and remote hosts env.password = 'ubuntu'       # User password
     ```
-0. Execute `fab bootstrap` and input user password if necessary.
-0. Initially  "odgassist.yml" playbook is able to implement two snenarios: installs all packages or installs packages without rabbitmq with mobile_connector packages.
-  Fill variables in inventory file like on the example:
+0. Fill variables in inventory file like on the example:
     ```
     192.168.50.11